 Upon graduating from make-up school, he moved back to Flagstaff, Arizona.
 He quickly found work on local commercials as well as small films in Phoenix and Sedona Arizona.
 Later that year, he was hired to work on an ABC mini-series called “Dead Man’s Walk”, a prequel to the epic western mini-series “Lonesome Dove”.
 On this series Clinton was able to work with make-up artists David Atherton, Cheryl Nick and Doug Cress, who taught him about working on location and the demands the film industry requires.

 In the spring of 1996, Clinton moved to Burbank, California.
-Shortly after moving he was hired to work on the TNT movie “The Rough Riders” in Texas with Cheryl Nick.
+Shortly after moving he was hired to work on the TNT movie “The Rough Riders” in Texas with Cheryl Nick and Doug Cress.
 Once this film wrapped in Texas, Clinton continued to work on numerous lower budget films around the Los Angeles area.

 In 1997, Clinton was again hired by David Atherton to work on the TNT western “Buffalo Soldiers” and he received the hours needed to become a member of I.A.T.S.E Local 706.
 After completing this film, he married his childhood sweetheart, Amy Neville.
 She moved to California and was hired for a 1st grade teaching position in Burbank, CA.